indigotheory/decentralized-pandemic-reserve/README.md

-# Decentralized Autonomous Medical Reserve (DAMR)
+#Decentralized Pandemic Reserve
-A Decentralized Autonomous Medical Reserve that manages national medical resources and supplies in a time of crisis.
+### A Decentralized Autonomous Pandemic Reserve to manage international medical resources, supplies, and manufacturing during a pandemic.

+## The Team
+@wfsterling
+@alexanng
+@nanspro
+@ronaldstoner
+@exynos-999

+## Problems
+1. Companies are repurposing their production lines to join the fight against COVID-19.
+However, pivoting manufacturing capabilities is no easy task and companies must overcome different levels of complexity in order to make this shift.

+   - **Material Example -** car maker Shanghai General Motors Wuling (SGMW) was able to receive medical-grade textiles from a supplier that previously provided interior textile for cars.

+   - **Manufacturing Example -** The idea here is to use automotive companies' idle capacity to serve as contract manufacturers (CMOs) for medical device companies, which are already producing at their maximum capacity.

+   - **Existing Supplies Example -** Existing supplies in reserves.
+Tapping into community supply, combining resources into a general supply to move stock piles to areas of need.

+2. Pandemics are a Global problem yet our responses are localized.
+Beating a pandemic requires international cooperation and resources.
+When Countries compete with each other for imported supplies, or local communities compete against world trade, in the end, this inefficiency costs lives.
+We propose a Decentralized Autonomous Supply Chain Database that can match resource need based on manufacturing equipment, materials, and product availability.

+  - Create a global pandemic supply train of resources, supplies, and manufacturing capabilities.
+  - A proactive response to outbreaks by using existing models to contain hotspots.
+  - Match needs with resources

+## Solution
+### Short-Term Impact:
+The magnitude of the coronavirus crisis and the scale of resource coordination required has necessitated an international response.
+Connecting manufacturing with those who are in need and those who can help.
+Fulfilling immediate global supply needs through a global supply chain.
+Our platform would allow for a factory in Paris to pivot from perfume to hand sanitizer and matched with a grocery store in rural Arkansas in need of hand sanitizer for their work force.

+Repurposing helps companies to protect their own workforce and serve the greater good.
+Repurposing also allows companies to keep production lines up and running in times of low demand, generate moderate revenues, and positively impact their reputation.

+### Long-Term Impact
+To create a global resource to respond to a pandemic.
+A Decentralized Autonomous Pandemic Reserve that offers every country:

+  - Access to global, _**standardized data**_
+  - Access to a global supply chain
+  - Contribution to international reserves
+  - Futures trading in international markets *
+  - A Global response to a global crisis through an international cooperative DAO using AI to model, inform and manage global resources.

+## Technical Requirements
-1. _Supply Chain_
+1. Supply Chain
   - Existing supplies in reserves.
 Tapping into community supply, combining resources into a general supply
   - Facilitate distribution of supplies
-2. _Manufacturing_
+2. **Manufacturing**
-- Creating an aggregate  list of needs (masks, ventilators) for all locations
-- Creating a list of manufacturers.
+  **- Creating an aggregate  list of needs (masks, ventilators) for all locations** **- Creating a list of manufacturers.**
-- Incentives and payments for fulfilling orders
+  **- Incentives and payments for fulfilling orders**
-3. Emergency Response
+3. **Emergency Response**
   - A volunteer network where businesses and individuals can enroll.
     - Business: Commit to a reserve supply (5,000 masks, 10 ventilators, pivot as a local manufacturer
     - Individual: Commit to serve (Doctors, nurses, admin, transportation…).
 A standing Medical Reserve
     - Locations: Convention Centers, Sporting Arenas, warehouses.
 Space for beds, procedures.
-- Allocating and distributing supplies, resources, and locations through a DAO.
+  **- Allocating and distributing supplies, resources, and locations through a DAO.**
     - Ex: NYC needs 200,000 masks for the next week.
 Paris needs 500,000.
 San Francisco needs 600,000.
 Global supply produces 200,000/week.
 Based on outbreak curves/models, allocate masks to all 3 locations based on curve %

-## The Problem
-### Supply
-The recent COVID-19 Pandemic has identified large gaps in supply and demand when an outbreak is identified.
-China, the largest maker of masks on the planet was shut down.
-By the time outbreaks hit other countries, no more could be produced.
-As China has slowly been coming back online, it's a price war to compete for new supplies.

-New York City had a shortage of all kinds of supplies.
-Yet, stockpiles of supplies exist across the entire country.
-Counting every hospital, every company in existence, there is no shortage.
-In a national emergency, we need to connect the unused supply with the demand.

-### Resources (Human)
-Pandemics don't just test a community's supply chain, it tests its preparedness and it's most vital resource, our first responders.
-Overwhelming pressure and absent federal support has left a strain onn a system not designed to support such outbreaks.
-Just like supplies, the nurses, doctors and staff need re-stocked during an outbreak.
-Special Volunteer Reserves are called to duty from all over the country to serve and support the population.

-### Politics
-Medical Care is not a weapon or a choice.
-No sitting president or leader shall have the power to withhold care for personal gain.
-In a national crisis, we need a capable medical force of the people, for the people, by the people.
-States should not compete against other states for PPE.
-Using the cooperation of Governors as an example, a DAO shall govern the focus, need, and supply of any pandemic.

-### Volunteerism
-Words such as "Pandemic" and "war" have associations with community action.
-These times call for innovation in order to leverage the power of the community.
-Businesses/Hospitals can donate a percentage of supplies to support a pandemic.

-Example:
-- 10 hospitals from South Dakota donated 10% of their supplies to hotspots... and every city/state did the same?
-- 15,000 Nurses called to duty from Oklahoma, Wyoming and North Dakota and sent to New York city, Seattle, and Newark.
-- 2.2 Million masks donate from just 1 phase of local business and hospitals across the midwest.
-- $48 Million is established for the first to deliver 50 Million Masks to both coasts.